lechu445/LightXmlWriter/README.md

 * LightXmlWriter does not use XmlWriterSettings

-It only uses its default settings - that's why it is light.
-What are the default settings?
-It does not do any validation at run-time, no pretty-print of output, no XML declaration.
-So it is just simple writer.
+It only uses the default settings.
+That means, no validation at run-time, no pretty-print of output, no XML declaration - it is just simple writer.

 * LightXmlWriter has better performance than XmlWriter